repolife/SPOThemeControlFlow/README.md

 Set your colors.
 Select PowerShell as your Output.

-Replace value for $themepallet variable in SPOSiteThemeCF.ps1
+Replace value for $themepalette variable in SPOSiteThemeCF.ps1

     $themepalette = @{